-AIDEA’s next board meeting is April 13th, 2022 at 10:30am.
+AIDEA’s next board meeting is September 14th, 2022 at 10:30am.
 Please note that time is subject to change and AIDEA is known the change the meeting time last minute.
 Their January board meeting was pushed back 4 times including 15 minutes before the new start time.
-Upcoming board agenda will be released April 7th
+Upcoming board agenda will be released September8th or 9th

 ALASKANS HOLDING AIDEA ACCOUNTABLE